-- Discretion in marking: teachers should consider these students' abilities and limitations when they mark their work.
-For example, as students with poor upper limb coordination cannot manipulate drawing instruments adequately, marks should not be deducted for poorly drawn diagrams. - ◆ Extra time allowance: schools should make reference to the students' degree of disability and professionals' recommendations, and consider different modes of answering and the amount of writing required when deciding on the extra time arrangement.
+♦ Discretion in marking: teachers should consider these students' abilities and limitations when they mark their work.
+For example, as students with poor upper limb coordination cannot manipulate drawing instruments adequately, marks should not be deducted for poorly drawn diagrams.

+- ♠ Extra time allowance: schools should make reference to the students' degree of disability and professionals' recommendations, and consider different modes of answering and the amount of writing required when deciding on the extra time arrangement.
 In general, students given extra time allowance in written examinations will be granted longer pauses in listening tests to facilitate their answering, and longer preparation time in oral examinations.

-Using computer input method instead of writing: students with DCD who have extremely slow writing speed or whose handwriting is low in legibility, when supported by documentation issued by occupational therapists / specialists, can be allowed to use computer input method instead of writing.
+Schools can also arrange for students with significant difficulties in fine motor skills to have short supervised breaks during examinations - ◆ Using computer input method instead of writing: students with Developmental Coordination Disorder who have extremely slow writing speed or whose handwriting is low in legibility, when supported by documentation issued by occupational therapists / specialists, can be allowed to use computer input method instead of writing.